 I’m a Licensed Marriage and Family Therapist based in San Francisco, and I feel incredibly fortunate to do this work.
-My path to becoming a therapist wasn’t a straight line.
+My path to becoming a therapist wasn’t linear.
 It’s been shaped by my own experiences with therapy, a desire to help others make sense of the complexities of being human, and a deep curiosity about people - our patterns, how our brains work, why some people seemed to have it all together and others, like myself, seemed to always be winging it.

 Outside of my work as a therapist, I’m passionate about wellness in its many forms.
 For me, that includes exercise, mindfulness, yoga, and staying connected to communities that bring meaning and service into my life.
 These practices have taught me about balance, which is something I believe is just as important for emotional health as it is for physical well-being.
 I often encourage my clients to explore what balance looks like for them, in ways that feel sustainable and nourishing.